I'm So Proud (song): Cover versions

 R&B/Soul group, The Main Ingredient, covered "I'm So Proud" on their 1970 album, "Tasteful Soul".

+Pat Kelly (musician), Jamaican rocksteady and reggae singer and sound engineer working with King Tubby, Bunny Lee and Scientist (musician),released a discomix rockers’ version of the tune “I’m So Proud,” on both the Burning Rockers and Chanan-Jah labels in 1978.

 Deniece Williams covered "I'm So Proud" as the title track to her 1983 album, reaching number 28 on the Billboard Hot Black Singles chart.
 Phyl Garland of Stereo Review thought her version "displays Williams in a coolly assertive Sixties vein."